DLXPlugins/highlight-and-share/readme.txt

 == Upgrade Notice ==

-= 4.1.1 =
+= 4.2.0 =
-Fixed WhatsApp endpoint URL to point to the correct web/app endpoint.
+Bug fix: Remove the RichText component and switched to innerblocks as RichText multiline will be deprecated in WP 6.3.
+Bug fix: Fix the Block Editor tab that wasn't saving when Adobe Fonts was disabled.
+New Feature: Added 6 presets to the Click to Share block for easy configuring.